JWesleySM/Whiro/README.md

 The _program.out_ file is the program with the code to report its internal state.
 Notice that, this program will read the type table file.
 Make sure it is able to do it.
 The [runWhiro.sh](https://github.com/JWesleySM/NewWhiro/blob/main/Benchmarks/runWhiro.sh) script is a good reference to this workflow.

 # Customizations
 Whiro allows different options to customize the amount of program state that is tracked.
-The user can configure the granularity of inspection points, to encompass, for instance, either the return statement of every function, or the last statement of the program that is visible to the compiler.
+The user can configure the granularity of inspection points, to encompass, for instance, either the return statement of every function, or the last statement of the program that is visible to the compiler (the return of function _main_).
 Similarly, state can be configured to include values stored in global, stack-allocated and heap-allocated variables, or any combination of them.
 Those options are used in the instrumentation pass.
 The options are the following:

 * **-om** : inspect the state of the program only at the _main_ function
 * **-pr**: track the contents pointed by pointers